rodolfomarianocy/Threat-Modeling-Tricks/readme.md

 For this phase there are some tools that can be used for free, such as Microsoft's Threat Modeling Tool based on the STRIDE methodology: https://learn.microsoft.com/pt-br/azure/security/develop/threat-modeling-tool

-## Identificação dos Perfis de Ameaças
+## Identification of Threat Profiles
 It is important during Threat Modeling to have a clear understanding of the threat profiles, that is, the profiles of attackers that can exploit certain threats, which may include figures such as:
 -> fraudster
 -> Spammer